seriee/Multiresolution-HTC/README.md

 ## Usage
 - Train
-  - To train the HTC model with multiresolution learning approach, run the following command.
+  - To train our HTC model with multiresolution learning approach, run the following command.
   ```
   sh train.sh
   ```